Pyrasaurus-Lair/Writing/Karv and Vira/Ep1.md

 Vira approached the markings, and read them, a look of both success and horror on faer face.

 *Here lis Nexus Drko.
 Trator, insne dicttr, nd undsrbl asshl.
-My he nevr fnd rst.* (Translated from Drknkn Englsh:  Here lies Nexxus Drako.
+My he nevr fnd rst.* (Translated from Drakonik English:  Here lies Nexxus Drako.
 Traitor, insane dictator, and undesirable asshole.
 May he never find rest.)

 “Found it.
 Dig.” whispered Vira.
 Karv then started digging.
 They had one job, and they couldn’t afford to fuck this up.
 It would mean disaster.
 She then hit wood, and started uncovering the coffin.